Meeder Asset Management Inc. Increases Stake in Centene Co. (NYSE:CNC)

 Analyst Ratings Changes

 A number of equities analysts have commented on CNC shares.
-StockNews.com started coverage on shares of Centene in a report on Wednesday, October 12th.
-They issued a “strong-buy” rating for the company.
-Oppenheimer raised their target price on Centene to $110.00 and gave the company an “outperform” rating in a research note on Wednesday, July 27th.
-Barclays cut their target price on Centene from $107.00 to $100.00 and set an “overweight” rating on the stock in a research note on Monday, October 3rd.
-Credit Suisse Group set a $97.00 target price on Centene in a research note on Tuesday, July 19th.
-Finally, Deutsche Bank Aktiengesellschaft cut their target price on Centene from $99.00 to $94.00 in a research note on Wednesday, October 26th.
+Deutsche Bank Aktiengesellschaft decreased their price objective on shares of Centene from $99.00 to $94.00 in a report on Wednesday, October 26th.
+Cowen cut their target price on Centene from $108.00 to $101.00 in a research note on Thursday, September 22nd.
+Argus started coverage on Centene in a research note on Friday, September 30th.
+They issued a “buy” rating and a $90.00 target price on the stock.
+Wells Fargo & Company cut Centene from an “overweight” rating to an “equal weight” rating and cut their target price for the company from $103.00 to $99.00 in a research note on Friday, August 26th.
+Finally, Jefferies Financial Group upgraded Centene from a “hold” rating to a “buy” rating and raised their target price for the company from $82.00 to $115.00 in a research note on Thursday, July 14th.
 Four equities research analysts have rated the stock with a hold rating, thirteen have issued a buy rating and one has issued a strong buy rating to the company.
 According to data from MarketBeat, the stock has an average rating of “Moderate Buy” and an average price target of $98.68.

 Centene Price Performance